nerdXNature/api-docs/source/index.html.md

 ### Scopes/Includes

-Grades is a flexible endpoint that can return anything from just a user's class names and their grades to their profile, outcome results, outcome averages, full course and more.
+Grades is a flexible endpoint that can return anything from just a user's class names and their grades to their profile, outcome results, outcome averages, full courses and more.

-You tell the grades endpoint what you want by using the `includes[]` query parameter.
+You tell the grades endpoint what you want by using the `include[]` query parameter.

-If you do not include any `includes[]` parameters, only *simple grades* will be returned. *Simple grades* just requres the `grades` scope.
+If you do not include any `include[]` parameters, only *simple grades* will be returned. *Simple grades* just requres the `grades` scope.
 However, if you ask for `detailed_grades`, you will not get *simple grades*.
 It's one or the other.

-While the `includes[]` parameter is intended to mirror [OAuth2 Scopes](#scopes), they may differ in the future, so the following table is here for convience.
+While the `include[]` parameter is intended to mirror [OAuth2 Scopes](#scopes), they may differ in the future, so the following table is here for convience.

 | Includes Name | Required Scope |
 | ------------- | -------------- |